caetanofreitas/caetanofreitas/README.md

 # <div align="center">Full Stack developer at <a href="https://www.bancointer.com.br" target="blank">Banco Inter</a></div>

-<p>Hello, I'm Caetano Freitas! +2 years of experience as web developer using Javascrip ecossystem and Go lang.
+<p>Hello, I'm Caetano Freitas! +3 years of experience as web developer using JS/TS ecosystem and Go Lang.
 I'm always open to work and study with new techs.
 I love Video Games 🎮, Music 🎵 and Sports ⚽️</p>

 I'm currently focused learning Go Lang and microsservices ecosystem.